roundrop/facebook4j/readme.md

 Facebook4J is released under Apache License 2.0.

 Facebook4J includes software from Twitter4J to handle HTTP request/response and greatly internal logic.
 You can see the license term at [http://twitter4j.org/en/index.html#license](http://twitter4j.org/en/index.html#license)

-Facebook4J includes software from JSON.org to parse JSON response from the Facebook Graph API.
-You can see the license term at [http://www.JSON.org/license.html](http://www.JSON.org/license.html)

 \--------
 Twitter4J's readme.txt